RyanWarner/ryanwarner.github.io/_posts/2019-01-22-command-line-macros.md

   - freelance
 ---

 I often need to switch between multiple projects, or maybe I'm just getting started for the day.
-Spending time booting up these project environments becomes a big waste.
+Spending time booting up these project environments is a waste.

+These steps assume you use Mac, iTerm2, and VSCode

 ## Itermocil